b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 as much as you can.

 > **_Note:_** Some readers probably will not solve the exercises.
 They will not
-> want to or will not be able to solve them (in that case my apology for the
+> want to (because of the waste of time) or will not be able to solve them (in
-> inappropriate difficulty level).
-Either way, I suggest you read the task
+> that case my apology for the inappropriate difficulty level).
+Either way, I
-> descriptions and the solutions (and try to understand them).
-In those sections
+> suggest you read the task descriptions and the solutions (and try to
-> I may use, e.g. some language constructs that I will not explain again in the
+> understand them).
+In those sections I may use, e.g. some language constructs
-> upcoming chapters.
+> that I will not explain again in the upcoming chapters.

 ### Exercise 1 {#sec:julia_language_exercise1}